Not registered yet?

 Market Clearing Engine (MCE)

-A linear computer program used to calculate the spot market quantities and prices to determine the generating schedules in accordance to the Market Rules.
+The linear programme computer application used to calculate the spot market quantities and prices.

 Market Energy Price (MEP)